ai-tech-karthik/banking-data-pipeline/docs/guides/development.md

 ## Overview

-This guide covers local development workflows for the LendingClub Data Pipeline.
+This guide covers local development workflows for the Banking Data Pipeline.
 It includes instructions for adding new assets, modifying transformations, testing, and debugging.

 ## Development Environment